wouterdebie/scanit_cloud/README.md

 # scanit_cloud

-OCR, classify, create PDF and upload to Google Drive

-Google cloud function that is triggered through GS file triggers.
+Google Cloud function that triggers on a GCS bucket `google.storage.object.finalize` of specific JPG files, then OCRs, classifies, creates a PDF and uploads the PDF to Google Drive.

 Flow:

 - OCR image and convert Vision API output to HOCR